MrityunjaiKumar/MSP430_LunchBox_DOC/docs/source/index.rst

 What is MSP430 LunchBox?
 ========================
-MSP430 Lunchbox is an microcontroller platform based on `TI's MSP430G2553 IC <https://www.ti.com/product/MSP430G2533>`_.
+MSP430 Lunchbox is a microcontroller platform based on `TI's MSP430G2553 IC <https://www.ti.com/product/MSP430G2533>`_.
 The TI MSP family of ultra-low-power microcontrollers consists of several devices that feature different sets of peripherals targeted for various applications.
 The architecture, combined with five low-power modes, is optimized to achieve extended battery life in portable measurement applications.
 The device features a powerful 16-bit RISC CPU, 16-bit registers, and constant generators that contribute to